toddwashere/live-survey-poll/README.md

 # Prep for giving a presenation.

 1. in `presentations-config.ts`, add a new entry for your presentation.
-2. Set your new presentation config as the default.
+2. At the bottom of that file set your new presentation config as the default.
 3. Push to github to trigger a deploy.

 # Tips